Sub6Resources/flutter_html/PRE_CHANGELOG.md

 * The default text style now matches the app's Material `TextTheme.body1` (Fixes [#18](https://github.com/Sub6Resources/flutter_html/issues/18)).
 * Fixed quite a few issues with `img`
 * Added a fancy new `style` attribute (this should be used in place of the deprecated styling parameters).
+* Added an even fancier new `css` attribute that takes a CSS string and applies those styles to your widgets.